Picrosirius Red Staining Troubleshooting Guide

 The most frequent cause is washing with neutral water (distilled water or tap water).

 Sirius Red binds to collagen through reversible non-covalent interactions (ionic bonds and hydrogen bonds)2.
 In a neutral aqueous environment, these bonds rapidly dissociate and the dye leaches out of the tissue.
-Under acidic conditions, the sulfonic acid groups of Sirius Red remain protonated, stabilizing the electrostatic interaction with basic amino acid residues of collagen.
+The 0.5% acetic acid wash preserves the validated differentiation/wash conditions of the protocol and limits both non-specific dye retention and dye loss.

 Solutions